Available time structures

 TimeStruct.TimeStructureType

-abstract type TimeStructure{T}
+abstract type TimeStructure{T<:Duration}

-Abstract type representing different time structures that consists of one or more time periods.
 The type 'T' gives the data type used for the duration of the time periods.

 source